 Anilasri moved to New Hampshire from Seattle in 2002 to be part of the Aryaloka sangha.
 She has been a practicing Buddhist in this tradition since 1995, when she found the FWBO, now the Triratna Buddhist Community, in Kathmandu, Nepal!
 She lives near Aryaloka with her wife, who is also a Buddhist.
 Her two lovely daughters and their families live in New Jersey.

-Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Woody.
+Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Bodhi.
 He is a bank consultant, property manager, and project manager.
 He enjoys teaching the Dharma and can be found on Tuesday nights at Aryaloka teaching Introduction to Meditation and Buddhism.
 In Sanskrit his name means “Honest, direct, sincere, a good teacher who is exceptional for his directness and clarity.”

 Bodhana first walked into Aryaloka in the fall of 1992 and has never left.
 He was ordained in September of 2007.
 His name is a Sanskrit word and it means “Causing to awake, bringing to blossom as a flower, awakening.”